clayne/hacktical-c/slog/README.md

 ## Structured Logs
 Logging is one aspect of software development that I feel deserves more focus than it usually gets.
 A well implemented log goes a long way to quickly resolving unforseen issues that pop up in production.
-I prefer my logs structured by name/value pairs, which increases their usefulness by making them convenient to work with programatically.
+I prefer my logs structured by name/value pairs since this increases their usefulness by making them convenient to work with programatically.

 Example:
 ```C